8 Tiled Staircase Ideas That You'll Want to See

 For an example of this idea, check out the row of diamonds on each of the steps in this pool:

 You could create a similar look in your home with marble.
-Consider using Pure Black diamonds surrounded by the crisp white of Bianco Dolomite:
+Consider using black for the diamonds surrounded by a crisp white.

 6. Create Tile Insets